Tips & HacksBasic Tips To Ensure Online Safety

 Another basic tip to ensure online safety is to update your apps and programs.

 Often a prompt to update an app or an online service is because a security issue has been found and they have resolved it.
-If you choose to not update it, you are leaving yourself vulnerable to a known issue that can be guarded against.
+If you choose not to update it, you are leaving yourself vulnerable to a known issue that can be guarded against.

 The updates are usually easy to complete and will bring the security level of the service back to normal.